Different Ways to Set Tile: A Visual Guide

 Horizontal Offset

 In a horizontal offset, each row is shifted so the joints do not line up with the row below it.
-A traditional offset shifts by 50 percent for that classic brick look, while a one-third offset works better for large-format tile because it helps reduce lippage across longer pieces.
-It is timeless, forgiving, and works in nearly any space.
+Our most common traditional offset is a one-third offset, especially for 12” x 24” tile, because it helps reduce lippage across longer pieces while still giving the layout movement.
+A 50 percent offset is typically reserved for smaller subway tiles and brick-look tiles where that classic brick pattern works well.

 Vertical Staggered